paulrobertlloyd/paulrobertlloyd-v4/src/content/articles/1999-03-01-early_graphic_design_in_television.md

 {% render 'figure'
   embed: 'https://www.youtube.com/watch?v=tbIXxPt2YvY'
-  embed_ratio: '4/3'
+  embedRatio: '4/3'
   caption: 'Title sequence from <cite>The Avengers</cite>.
 (ABC/Jerome Gask, 1963)'
 %}

 {% render 'photos' with figures.6
   caption: 'Title sequence from <cite>Darkness at Noon</cite>.
 (Associated Rediffusion/Arnold Schwartzman, 1964)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 The introduction, firstly of 625-line broadcasts and later colour, had obvious benefits to designers although in a way they were also a hindrance.
 It has to be remembered that even though these improvements were available, they were being broadcast alongside the old 405-line transmissions (which even with their quality weren’t suspended until early 1985).
 It was up to the audience to upgrade their sets and sales of colour receivers were unexpectedly low when colour television broadcasts began.
 Before the majority of viewers had 625-line and colour receivers, the designer still had to consider those watching on 405-lines and monochrome sets.

 {% render 'photos' with figures.7
   caption: 'Title sequence from <cite>I, Claudius</cite>.
 (BBC/Richard Bailey, 1976)'
-  image_preset: 'thumbnail'
+  imagePreset: 'thumbnail'
 %}

 {% render 'figure'
   embed: 'https://www.youtube.com/watch?v=KNNAfzKwRn4'
-  embed_ratio: '4/3'
+  embedRatio: '4/3'
   caption: 'Title sequence from <cite>The Old Grey Whistle Test</cite>.
 (BBC/Roger Ferrin, 1968)'
 %}